 The gradual repayment of a debt in installments of principal and interest for a defined period of time.

-A business loan where the borrower promises collateral and assets to secure financing..
-Funds are used for business related expenses.
+A business loan is where the borrower promises collateral and assets to secure financing.
+Funds are used for business-related expenses.
 All asset-based loans are secured.

-A mortgage on personal property used secure a financing.
+A mortgage on personal property is used to secure financing.

-Something of value which is offered as security to secure financing and guarantee repayment.
+Something of value that is offered as security to secure financing and guarantee repayment.

 Loans used to purchase business-related equipment, like servers, towers, fleet vehicles, and more